Ciztek/pwe/frontend/README.md

 ./scripts/build-native.sh tauri-windows
 ```

-If bundling fails, the script will still copy any produced `.exe` into `.build/tauri/windows/raw/`.
+If bundling fails, the script won’t place a Windows installer in `.build`.
+Check the logs in `.build/logs/` and ensure NSIS is installed or build on Windows.